autogluon/autogluon/docs/tutorials/eda/eda-auto-covariate-shift.md

 ```

 The detector found that `Name` and `PassengerId` with a very high certainty (`roc_auc` is `1`) can distinguish if the
 row came from a train or test parts of the dataset.
-We'll ignore `Name` for now - it's importance is relatively low and
+We'll ignore `Name` for now - it's importance is relatively low,
-first look at `PassengerId`.
-The graph shows that the feature is uniformly distributed across different ranges between
+and instead we'll look first at `PassengerId`.
+The graph shows that the feature is uniformly distributed across
-train and test datasets.
-In this specific case it is just a monotonically increasing ID, which carries no practical
+different ranges between train and test datasets.
+In this specific case it is just a monotonically increasing ID,
-value for this task.
+which carries no practical value for this task.
 Let's drop it and try the run again:

 ```{.python .input}
 df_train = df_train.drop(columns='PassengerId')